Prevention In Action

 - Civic and volunteer groups

 - Healthcare professionals

-- State, local, and tribal agencies with expertise in substance abuse
+- State, local, and tribal agencies

 The Alliance’s robust platform for collaboration and support allows our diverse member organization and individuals to protect and promote the health of all people residing within Greater Prince William, the City of Manassas, and Manassas Park.
 We aim to achieve equitable access of services and resources by collectively supporting coordinated essential public health services within our county that seek to eliminate health disparities and inequalities which can lead to poor mental health, substance use, suicide, risky behaviors, and co-occurring disorders.